Blodsvept

 Blodsvept (English: Shrouded in Blood) is the sixth studio album by Finnish folk metal band Finntroll.
 The album was released on March 22, 2013.
+The album is the last to feature drummer Samu "Beast Dominator" Ruotsalainen, who left the band in 2014.
 The album features artwork by band member Samuli "Skrymer" Ponsimaa, including a painting for each song on the album.